ninthpower/OJcryo/README.md

 OJcryo_m2_tiff_batch: Simple implementation of a TIFF batch mode for motioncor2.

-Ojcryo_unblur: Implements a parallel, batch version of unblur.
+OJcryo_unblur: Implements a parallel, batch version of unblur.

 OJcryo_unblur_tiff: Implements the same batch functionality as Ojcryo_unblur_parallel, but takes .tif files as inputs, adjusts using gain reference, bins, and then unblurs (tif2mrc->clip->binvol->unblur).